DmytroDemianchuk/fondy-sdk-golang/README.md

 # Example of using fondy in Golang

+## Run (Locally)
-You must instal ngrok server and start him in your computer
+You must instal ngrok in your computer

 https://ngrok.com/download

-Start
+And start him
+./ngrok http 8080

 ```
 go run client/main.go
 ```